 - Balance, motor strength in all 4 limbs, sensation, reflexes, gait, tandem walk, and abdominal reflex

-- Standing postero-anteriorand lateral spine X-rays with Cobb angle measurement
+- Obtain full length standing posteroanterior and lateral spine X-rays with Cobb angle measurement.

 Supplemental assessment tools

-Pulmonary function tests (PFT) for those with severe curvescausing restrictive lung disease.
-Moderate curves and neuromuscular curves can benefit from baseline PFTs due to risk of pulmonary compromise.
+ADS patients with severe spinal curves should have pulmonary function tests (PFT) due to the potential for restrictive lung disease.
+Moderate curves can benefit from baseline PFTs due to risk of pulmonary compromise with progression of disease.